 Very nice review of Oliver Davis’ album ‘Flight’ in Gramophone Magazine. which includes “Paul Bateman gets a disciplined response from the London Symphony Orchestra.”

-2018 started with a suite of Gershwin Songs for solo violin and strings, commissioned by Daniel Hope and performed as he toured the US with his Zurich Kammerorchester.
-This was followed by some new arrangements for Sir Bryn Terfel and some new pieces by Adrian Munsey, soon to be recorded.
+2018 started with a suite of Gershwin Songs for solo violin and strings, commissioned by Daniel Hope and performed as he toured the U.S. with his Zurich Kammerorchester.
+This was followed by some new arrangements for Sir Bryn Terfel for his album ‘Dreams and Songs’ and some new compositions by Adrian Munsey, now recorded by the Kammerspiel Piano Trio.

 2017 has seen arrangements for British soprano Joanne McGahon, Australian tenor Josh Piterman, Irish soprano Margaret Keys, German piano duo ‘Piano Battle” and David Juritz as violin soloist with the Royal Philharmonic Concert Orchestra.